skinnyjeans/Schedule-LongSteps/README.md

 ## instantiate\_process

-Instanciate a stored process from the given process class returns a new process that will have an ID.
+Instantiate a stored process from the given process class returns a new process that will have an ID.

 Usage: